100+ Best Fundraising Ideas for Everyone in 2024

 62. Outdoor Yoga Class

-Yoga is increasingly popular around the world, and outdoor fitness classes are ideal for summertime.
-Organize a donation-based yoga class in an appropriate location (for example, a park).
-Set your class up for financial success by setting a ticket price, or strongly suggested donation.
+Yoga is gaining popularity around the world, and outdoor fitness classes are ideal for summertime.
+Organize a donation-based yoga class in an appropriate location, like a park.
+Set your class up for financial success by setting a ticket price or by asking for donations (at a suggested amount) to participate.

-Making the event a little extra special (with music, refreshments, a guest teacher or an extra-long or themed class).
+Making the event a little extra special with music, refreshments, a guest teacher, or a themed class will boost attendance.

 Fundraising Potential: ++